(When the page opens, right click and save it.)

 What about kids?

-One thing we want to be clear on is that kids are an important part of the group.
-Involving them in the life of the community is by far the best way for parents to train and disciple them.
+One thing we want to be clear on is that kids are an important part of the family.
+Involving them in the life of the community is by far the best way for parents to train and disciple them, and they add to the overall life and vibrancy the Missional Community.

 Who can be involved?

 Anyone can be involved in a Missional Community.
-Members of Remedy are expected to be part of one, but you don’t have to be a long-time attender or a member to come to one.
-They’re the best place for new people to get connected and the best way to experience the community of Remedy.
+Covenant members of Remedy are expected to be part of one, but you don’t have to be a long-time attender or a covenant member to participate.
+Missional Communities are the best place for new people to get connected and the best way to experience the community of Remedy.
 Our goal is for everyone who is part of Remedy to be part of a Missional Community.

 Can I bring my friends?